backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-06-13-the-loopinarium.md

 Everything turns into conflict when there are only two sides.
 The spectrum has been compressed into Side A and Side B, like an old vinyl record.
 And just as there are people blindly in love with musical nostalgia, refusing to accept that digital audio is objectively superior to vinyl (look at the irony of bilateral thinking), there are people equally obsessed with labels and with belonging to groups that probably shouldn't exist in the form they exist today.

-Let me explain—and, while I'm at it, correct my own flawed musical binary thinking.
+Let me explain and, while I'm at it, correct my own flawed musical binary thinking.

 Digital audio is not homogeneous.
 There are countless formats with different sampling rates.
 At some point, the sampling rate becomes so effective to human hearing that the digital world becomes indistinguishable from the analog one.
 Thank you, Fourier!